Microbial community associated with Thioploca sp. sheaths in the area of the posolsk bank methane seep, southern baikal

 Email: sveta@lin.irk.ru

-T. Khanaeva
+T. A. Khanaeva

 Limnological Institute, Siberian Branch